usethesource/rascal-website/_posts/2014-10-27-rascal-0-7-x-release-notes.md

 In this post we report on the Rascal release 0.7.0.
 We expect a number of patch releases as well, which we report on by updating this post at the end when necessary.
 The Rascal release includes the following main components:

+* Parser and interpreter: parsing and running Rascal programs
-* Parser and interpreter
+* Parser generator: generating parsers for programming languages and domain specific languages
-* Parser generator
-* Eclipse plugin
+* Eclipse plugin: an IDE for Rascal
-* Eclipse plugin generator for DSLs
+* Eclipse plugin generator for DSLs: an IDE generator based on Rascal programs
-* Rascal commandline shell
+* Rascal commandline shell: to run Rascal independently from Eclipse
-* Standard library
-* Programming language front-end library
+* Standard library: utilities for programming in Rascal, including several (stable) programming language front-ends and general analysis facilities.

 Compared to 0.6.x the 0.7 release is mainly a bug fix release, with a number of extensions to the libraries and one new language feature.